mohammadnusairat/arabic-youtube-transcript-translator/README.md

 <p align="right"><a href="#introduction">back to top ⬆️</a></p>

 ## Introduction
-Arabic YouTube Transcript Translator is a full-stack web application designed to automatically transcribe Arabic YouTube videos, translate the transcripts into English, and generate downloadable Markdown and PDF files.
-This project was created because I and my friends run an Instagram page where we post video clips, and transcribing and translating Arabic audio videos manually was very time-consuming.
+Arabic YouTube Transcript Translator is a full-stack web application designed to automatically transcribe Arabic YouTube videos, translate the transcripts into English, and generate downloadable Markdown, PDF, or SRT files.
+This project was created because my friends and I run an Instagram page where we post video clips, and transcribing and translating Arabic audio videos manually was very time-consuming.
 This app streamlines the entire process to save us significant time and effort.

 ## Try it Live !
 <td><a href="https://arabic-youtube-transcript-translator.vercel.app/">Live Application</a></td>